 Quotes cited from “The Four Doors” follow this format: (Page Number)

-1. Almost without exception, history’s greatest achievers held a highly developed sense of personal mission.
-Nearly everyone of them believed that their life had a purpose–that they had something of importance to share with the world.
+Almost without exception, history’s greatest achievers held a highly developed sense of personal mission.
+Nearly every one of them believed that their life had a purpose–that they had something of importance to share with the world.
 (25)

 Comment: Like anything in life, we must have a purpose or the activity is pointless.
 Whether it is reading, working, playing, serving others, etc., we should have a purpose for what it is we are doing… life is so much fuller and more satisfying when we do.

-2. I believe that in order to fulfill our life mission it is vital that we ask for Divine assistance in our lives.
-There is tremendous power in desire, and the unseen powers of divinity that affect our lives are often times just waiting for us to ask for their aid.
+I believe that in order to fulfill our life mission it is vital that we ask for Divine assistance in our lives.
+There is tremendous power in desire and the unseen powers of divinity that affect our lives and are oftentimes just waiting for us to ask for their aid.
 I believe these forces must wait for our request because they are bound by the law of free will and cannot intervene in our lives until we exercise our will and request their assistance.
 (32, 33)

 Comment: To quote Ezra Taft Benson on prayer, “It has become an integral part of me, an anchor, a constant source of strength, and the basis for my knowledge of things divine.”
 I firmly believe in the power of prayer and have experienced the benefits of it in my life on numerous occasions.”

-3. A change in the paradigm is uncomfortable precisely because it is change.
-Change requires that we confront mystery.
+A change in the paradigm is uncomfortable precisely because it is changed.
+Change requires that we confront the mystery.
 And humans only like mysteries printed in books.
 But, only in mystery do we find the excitement and awe of discovery.
 Only in mystery can we truly experience life.
-Even love itself is a foray into mystery.
+Even love itself is a foray into a mystery.
 (46)

 Comment: I’m not afraid of change.
-However, like most people, I don’t like it because I usually lose someone or something that I have become familiar with and that makes me sad.
+However, like most people, I don’t like it because I usually lose someone or something that I have become familiar with.
+That makes me sad and sometimes broken-hearted.

 Greatness vs. Fame